 Deviations from expected results and evaluations are monitored by means of monthly reports and key figures, and they form the foundation of information provided to management on an ongoing basis.
 The management review that is based on this information, and the approval of the processed data, form the foundation of further treatment in the company’s financial statements.

 Measures to ensure effectiveness

-The internal control and risk management system is not made up of static systems; instead, it is adjusted on an ongoing basis to changing requirements and framework conditions.
+The internal control and risk management system is not made up of static systems; instead, it is adjusted on an ongoing basis to changing requirements and the business environment.
 The identification of the necessity of changes requires constant monitoring of the effectiveness of all systems.
 The foundations for this are:

 a) Regular self-evaluations by the persons tasked with controls